Read about GS1 USand

 Whatever your needs, the solution begins with an authorized GS1 Company Prefix.
 A GS1 Company Prefix is a unique identification number licensed just to your company—and it is part of every barcode and identification number you create.
 It is the only way to uniquely identify your brand in the global supply chain.

 You don’t buy barcodes from GS1 US—you create your own.
-When you license a GS1 Company Prefix, you get access to Data Driver® —our easy-to-use online tool for creating, managing, and printing accurate barcodes.
+When you license a GS1 Company Prefix, you get access to GS1 US Data Hub® | Product—our online tool that helps you take the guesswork out of creating and managing barcodes and product identifiers.
 We also provide referrals to GS1 US Certified Barcode Professionals who can create and print barcodes for you.
-In addition you’ll get access to our expert Member Support team, online education and training materials, how-to webinars with GS1 Standards experts, an online member center to access your resources, and more.
+In addition, you’ll get access to our expert Member Support team, online education and training materials, how-to webinars with GS1 Standards experts, an online member center to access your resources, and more.

-Step 1: Estimate Your Barcode and Product Identification Needs
+1.1 Estimate Your Barcode and Product Identification Needs

-Products come in many sizes, colors and package configurations (e.g. individual boxes or cases).
+Products come in many sizes, colors, and package configurations (e.g. individual boxes or cases).
 Each of these variations may require a unique identification number.
 The first step is to identify all the variations you have for each of your unique products.
 If you and your customer need to distinguish one variation from another, the general rule of thumb is that each product variation will require its own U.P.C. barcode.
-For example, if you make three t-shirts, but each shirt comes in three sizes (small, medium, large), three styles (short sleeve, long sleeve, ¾ sleeve), three colors (blue, red and purple); and three packages (single, 2-pack, 3-pack); you need to identify 81 product variations (3 sizes x 3 styles x 3 colors x 3 packages = 81).
+For example, if you make three t-shirts, but each shirt comes in three sizes (small, medium, large), three styles (short sleeve, long sleeve, ¾ sleeve), three colors (blue, pink, and purple); and three packages (single, 2-pack, 3-pack); you need to identify 81 product variations (3 sizes x 3 styles x 3 colors x 3 packages = 81).

-It’s also important to plan for additional product variations for your business growth over the next year or so when estimating your barcode needs since you can't "add capacity" to your prefix.
+It’s also important to plan for additional product variations for your business growth (over the next year or so) when estimating your barcode needs, since you can't "add capacity" to your prefix.
 You can always license additional prefixes as your company grows, but you may be able to save time and money by planning for more product variations now.

-Step 2: Decide Which GS1 Company Prefix is Right for You
+1.2 Decide Which GS1 Company Prefix is Right for You

 A GS1 Company Prefix comes in five different “capacities” that allow you to create as few as 10 unique items and as many as 100,000 unique items.
 Our pricing schedule is based on the number of unique items that you need to identify.
 Your Initial Fee licenses the Company Prefix to you for one year.
 After that, you’ll pay the Annual Renewal Fee to continue using the licensed Company Prefix for your barcodes and product identification.

-*If you need to identify locations, use the same table for pricing.
+*GS1 US reserves the right to change pricing on GS1 Company Prefix(es).**If you need to identify locations, use the same table for pricing.

-Step 3: Fill Out Our Online Application
+1.3 Fill Out Our Online Application

 Provide your contact information, choose your prefix capacity, and pay online.
 It’s that easy.
 Within one business day you’ll get a Welcome Email from GS1 US.
 It includes all the important information you need to get started, including your prefix certificate and access to myGS1 US—your online member center.
-You can start creating barcodes right away with Data Driver or you can work with a GS1 US Certified Barcode Professional to create barcodes for you.
+You can start creating barcodes right away with GS1 US Data Hub | Product or you can work with a GS1 US Solution Provider to create barcodes for you.